SD-github21/kickstarter-analysis/README.md

 ![image](https://user-images.githubusercontent.com/85533099/130173426-eb847463-006a-4023-a607-927a341e42be.png)

-#### The Kickstarter data file as well as the "Theater Outcomes Based on Launch Date" chart are attached as additional documents to this report.
+#### The Kickstarter data file as well as the "Theater Outcomes Based on Launch Date" chart are attached as additional supporting documents to this report.

 ### Analysis of Outcomes Based on Goals